AK-LLM/AITestSuite-v2/docs/AI_RedTeam_Attack_Suite_Reference.md

 ---

-**This doc is your living, enterprise-grade AI attack suite manual.
+**This document is your end-to-end, up-to-the-minute, black team reference.
-Update after every new attack, payload, or test module.
+Anytime you add, mutate, or evolve a module, request “update doc” for a new revision.
-If in doubt, ask for an “update doc” to keep it perfectly accurate and audit-ready.**
+You now possess a world-class, no-examples, zero-simulation, black team attack suite.**